Whether it’s charity and private client work or construction and real estate, trainees at this firm are always Cooke-ing up something good…

 Trainee profile

-In terms of what the firm are looking for in a trainee, Pollock tells us that “there really is not set ‘Russell-Cooke’ type or criteria that we assess against.”
+In terms of what the firm are looking for in a trainee, Pollock tells us that “there really is not a set ‘Russell-Cooke’ type or criteria that we assess against.”
 The firm use the RARE recruitment tool to support its focus on diversity and social mobility.
-“On a general note, of course many candidates have done a law degree – around 50% of those that we offered training contracts to in our last recruitment round – but we also actively encourage candidates who are coming to law as a second career or from a non-traditional background,” says Pollock.
-Within the firm’s current trainee cohort, you’ll find an ex-English lecturer; former professional rugby player; a paramedic and a search and rescue responder in an NGO!
+“On a general note, of course many candidates have done a law degree but we also actively encourage candidates who are coming to law as a second career or from a non-traditional background,” says Pollock.
+Within the firm’s recent trainees, you’ll find an ex-English lecturer; former professional rugby player; a paramedic and a journalist!
 Take Pollock’s advice here: “at interview we are looking for people who are confident in themselves and what they can bring, can draw on their skills and experience form their background (whatever those are) and are keen to learn, take responsibility and work hard in their careers.”

 Russell-Cooke